 Communication with contacts

 The Baby Academy retains contacts in Google Sheets.
-These systems contain personal data such as the name, address, email address, phone number and associated company.
+These systems contain personal data such as the name, address, email address, phone number, health insurance details and associated company.
 This information is utilised to communicate with contacts, including sending them details of products and services, such as upcoming classes, on a legitimate interest basis.
 Contacts have the option of opting out of this communication option and / or being removed from our systems at any time and this is highlighted on news, products and services emails.
 We do not share contacts information with third parties without the consent of the contact.
 You may also opt out by emailing your request to: firstname.lastname@example.org

 Data retention – how long do we keep your personal data